+Timing (T).
+The first question is compute the Timing (T) Score accounts for earlier installation of measures due to the program by asking respondents about their likelihood (0-10 scale) to have installed an item of any efficiency within 6 or 12 months, had they not received it through the program (12 months for a single or big ticket item and 6 months for less expensive items).

-No-Program Score (NP).
-This score reflects what action the customer would have taken without the existence of the program.
-This derives from one question that asks respondents to rate the likelihood that they would have installed the exact same measure in the absence of receiving free measures in the kit (on a 0 to 10 scale, where 0 is not at all likely and 10 is extremely likely).
-A higher likelihood value means a higher free ridership level (i.e., a lower level of attribution to the program).
+Efficiency (E).
+This score reflects the likelihood that customers would have installed the exact same energy-efficient measures, had the program not existed.
+This is based on a question asking respondents to rate the likelihood that they would have installed the exact same measures had they not received them for free through the kit (on a 0 to 10 scale, where 0 is not at all likely and 10 is extremely likely).
+A higher likelihood value means a higher level of free ridership (i.e., a lower attribution level for the program).

-Timing and Quantity Adjustment Factor (T&QADJ).
-If the NP Score is greater than 3, the T&Q Adjustment Factor is computed.
-This factor adjusts the No-Program Score downwards for earlier installation of kit items and for installation of greater quantities than would have taken place in the program’s absence.
-It draws upon two survey questions asked of respondents who indicate they likely would have installed the same equipment without the program (a score greater than 3, on a scale from 0-10, on the NP question).

-The first question to compute the Timing (T) Score accounts for earlier installation of a measure due to the program’s influence, and it derives from one question asking respondents about the likelihood (0-10 scale) that they would have purchased the measure within six months had they not received the measure in a kit.

-The second question to compute the Quantity (Q) Score accounts for the installation of a greater number of measures than the customer would have installed independently.
-In particular, the question asks participants how likely they would have been to install fewer energy-efficient items had they not received them for free in the kit.
-The question applies only to measures with a quantity of greater than one.
-The response to this question is subtracted from 10 to compute the Quantity Score, as a lower score means a greater likelihood respondents would have installed the same or a greater number of measures.
+Quantity (Q).
+The question to compute the Quantity (Q) Score asks respondents about the likelihood that they would have installed fewer measures without the program.
+The response to this question is subtracted from 10 to compute the Quantity Score, as a lower score means a greater likelihood the respondent would have installed the same or a greater number of measures.

-Averaging the Timing and Quantity Scores provides the adjustment factor, as shown in the following equation:

-T&QADJ=Mean(T,Q)